roangelo.net

 Contradiction versus "first principles"

-it is impossible for the same man at the same time to believe the same thing to be and not to be; for if a man were mistaken on this point he would have contrary opinions at the same time.
+It is impossible for the same man at the same time to believe the same thing to be and not to be; for if a man were mistaken on this point he would have contrary opinions at the same time.
 It is for this reason that all who are carrying out a demonstration reduce it to [the principle of contradiction] as an ultimate belief; for this is naturally the starting-point even for all the other axioms. (ibid. tr.
 W.D.
 Ross)

 I think the three distinctions (or "first principles") I mention above are axioms.
 And it seems correct that all assume the principle of contradiction, e.g. that the same proposition is not both true and false, both sense and nonsense, that a thing is not both a percept and a concept, at the same time and in the same sense.